MaikMichel/dbFlux/README.md

 ## Split and Join Files [#](#features 'Jumpt back to Features')

 **dbFlux** focuses on the approach of the deployment framework **dbFLow**.
 The idea is to store all database objects in a directory separated by type.
 This concept becomes relevant later on when creating the deployment / the actual build.
 This is because in the database world, the correct order is important when deploying.
 During development this can sometimes become quite a pain.
 Especially when you want to create a table with different indexes, primary and foreign keys and check constraints.
 With **dbFlux** you can write these scripts first into one file.
-After successful execution these components / objects can be splitted with the command `dbFLux: Split File` *`(Ctrl+alt+s`)* into the appropriate files and then checked in for example into the version management.
-If you want to execute all objects as a single script at a later time, you can combine them into one file with the command `dbFLux: Join Files` *`(Ctrl+alt+j)`*.
+After successful execution these components / objects can be splitted with the command `dbFlux: Split File` *`(Ctrl+alt+s`)* into the appropriate files and then checked in for example into the version management.
+If you want to execute all objects as a single script at a later time, you can combine them into one file with the command `dbFlux: Join Files` *`(Ctrl+alt+j)`*.
 > When using this feature it is important that the line before the respective index or constraint is structured according to the following scheme: `"--File: path/to/object/inside/schema.sql"` Here is an example: `"--File: constraints/foreigns/employees_dept_fk.sql"`
 **dbFlux** provides several snippets for this function, which take the typing work out of it.
 All these snippets can be called via dbf.tbl.*.